Kapesteon/KRDS/projet/README.md

 ## Usage
 Once the installation and first initialisation are complete

-Open 3 terminals and place yourself at the root of the project, from there run the following commands :
+Open 2 terminals and place yourself at the root of the project, from there run the following commands :

 Command to launch the database :

       python3 ./db/server/serverForDatabase.py

-Command to launch the REST end-point API :
+Command to launch the REST end-point API (you first need to export the env var locating the client.config file of microk8s :

+      KUBECONFIG="/var/snap/microk8s/4221/credentials/client.config"
+      export KUBECONFIG
       python3 python-kubernetes-repartitor.py [EXPOSED_IP] [EXPOSED_PORT]